classBabacar/Connect4/README.md

 Bug Fix: May 15, 2019
 - When there are no more piceces to play but someone has won right before it the program would think a tie happened.

+Bug Fix: May 20, 2019
+- If you entered a capital letter as of the available moves the program would seg fault.

 # Running Code using Makefile

 I recommend that you compile with ``make build``